 @johannroduit @uzh_cmh @uzh_news_en @eth @eth_en @UniofOxford @Fond_Brocher @oxfordalumni @alumniuzh @LincolnAlumni @neurhone @neohumanitas @tedxmartigny @tedx_abbotsford @LeHuffPost @sciencevalais #conexkt

 Tweetography inspired by this guy.

-Author of The Case for Perfection, Ethics in the Age of Human Enhancement, Dr Johann A R Roduit, PhD is the current Managing Director of the Center for Medical Humanities at the University of Zurich, and a Senior Researcher at the Collegium Helveticum (at ETH Zurich, the Swiss Federal Institute of Technology in Zurich).
-He is a founding member and current Chairman of NeoHumanitas, a think tank fostering discussion about future and emerging technologies.
+Author of The Case for Perfection, Ethics in the Age of Human Enhancement, Dr Johann A R Roduit, PhD is a founding member and current Chairman of NeoHumanitas, a think tank fostering discussion about future and emerging technologies.
 Since 2018, he is an Affiliate Researcher at the Institute of Biomedical Ethics and History of Medicine at the University of Zurich.

 In 2014, he defended a doctoral thesis on the ethics of human enhancement.
 He has worked at the Institute for Biomedical Ethics and History of Medicine at the University of Zurich since 2010.
 He is currently a board member of the Swiss Society for Bioethics, and was previously a board member of the Academic Society of Valais.